-Resource Types should be allocated with care because they each contain different sets of metadata fields most appropriate to the resources within them.
+Resource Types should be allocated with care because they each contain different sets of metadata fields, tailored to best describe the resources within them.
 Assigning an incorrect resource type may result in information relevant to a resource not being added.
 As a Resource Administrator you will need to decide how best to arrange the metadata in the system across the resource types.

-Use of the Global resource type is important to keep your metadata as organised as possible.
-The Global resource type is a place to record all the metadata fields that are common to all resource types, such as title, an upload date or original filename.
+The Global resource type is incredibly useful as a place to record all the metadata fields that are common to all resource types, such as title, an upload date or original filename.
 These fields give context to your resources through shared metadata and provide a solid basis for searching.

 A note on the Allowed Extensions option

-If you choose to configure allowed file extensions via the option within the resource type edit screen, if using the upload then edit functionality be aware that the uploader will collate all the allowed extensions to make a single list, applicable to all resource types.
-This is in case of a mixed upload batch, to allow any of your allowed extensions to be uploaded and then passed on to be edited.
+Note that if using the upload then edit sequence, the uploader will collate all allowed extensions from all types to make a single list, applicable to all resource types.
+This is in case of a mixed upload batch, to allow any of your allowed extensions to be uploaded and passed on for edit.

 If you leave any of your resource types without set allowed extensions, this will permit any extension to be uploaded via the uploader.
-To circumvent this, either set allowed extensions for the types without set extensions or remove the resource type if it is not required.
+To prevent this, either ensure you have set allowed extensions for all types, or remove those resource types which are not required.